fmarco76/fmarco76.github.io/slides/KeystoneChainReds2014/keystone.md

 - It is possible to organise entry points in regions

+- The Identity Service also maintains a user that corresponds to each service, such as, a user named nova for the Compute service, and a special service tenant called service

 ## Modular architecture

 - Default installation require a *MySql* database to store identity and other information

-- Back-end module are divided in identity and assignments
+- Back-end module is divided in identity and assignments
-    - *Identity* stores users and groups
+    - **Identity** stores users and groups
-    - *Assignment* stores domains, projects, roles and role assignment
+    - **Assignment** stores domains, projects, roles and role assignment

 - Identity information can be maintained in a external server
-    - LDAP and Active Directory can be associated to Keystone
+    - *LDAP and Active Directory can be associated to Keystone*